- Database Security Requirements

 - Save that file and restart the MSMQ service.

 The Message Queuing section in Windows Server is in the Features section of the Server Manager console.
 The private queues can be found there.

 Add the domain account you want to use to the Permissions list for the private queues.
 It will require Full Control.

 JAMS Web Client

 Additional configuration is required for the JAMS Web Client to properly authenticate with the JAMS Services.

-- Change the JAMSSite Application Pool Identity to the User which is running your JAMS Server Service.
+- Change the JAMSSite Application Pool Identity to the user that is running your JAMS Server Service.

 - Restart the IIS Services.